 Create a Parameter default for temperature images so all FY2E Temperature images use the same enhancement and range as in Problem 1.
-Then, load several different bands of temperature (10.8 μ m, 3.8 μ m, etc.) and loop through the different bands.
+Then, load several different bands of temperature (10.8 $\mu$ m, 3.8 $\mu$ m, etc.) and loop through the different bands.

 - 1. From the Main Display window, select Tools -> Parameters -> Defaults to bring up the Parameter Defaults Editor. - a.
 Select File -> New Row from the editor menu. - b.
-Click the double down arrows to the right of the Parameter entry box and select Current Fields -> FY2E IR (All Bands) -> 37_Band2_TEMP. - c.
-Modify the Parameter name and replace "37" and "2" with an asterisk followed by a period ".".
-The final result should be: .Band.TEMP.
-These . symbols act as wildcards, allowing any value to be in its place. - d.
+Click the double down arrows to the right of the Parameter entry box and select Current Fields -> FY2E IR (All Bands) -> 37\Band2\TEMP. - c.
+Modify the Parameter name and replace "37" and "2" with an asterisk followed by a period "\.".
+The final result should be: \.\Band\.\TEMP.
+These \. symbols act as wildcards, allowing any value to be in its place. - d.
 Check the Color Table option and select Satellite -> IR Temps. - e.
 Check the Range option and enter in a range of 180 to 290. - f.
 Click OK. - g.
 Click Close in the Parameter Defaults Editor. - 2.
-Remove all layers and data sources, and from the Satellite -> Imagery chooser select <LOCAL-DATA> for Server, select MEGI_IR for Dataset, and click Connect. - a.
-Choose the FY2E IR satellite data Image Type and select the most recent time.
-Click Add Source. - b.
+Remove all layers and data sources, and from the Satellite -> Imagery chooser select <LOCAL-DATA> for Server, select MEGI\IR for Dataset, and click Connect. - a.
+Choose the FY2E IR satellite data Image Type.
+In the Relative tab, enter 5 in the Number of times field.
+Click Add Source to show the Field Selector. - b.
 Select 10.8 μm IR Surface/Cloud-top Temp -> Temperature. - c.
 Click Create Display.
 The Typhoon Megi image should have the same range and enhancement as the Zhou Qu loop did in the previous problem. - 3.
 Repeat using other FY2E Infrared bands with Temperature Data Types with the saved parameter default. - a.
-Load the 12.0 μ m, 6.8 μ m and 3.8 μ m images in the same display - b.
+Load the 12.0 $\mu$ m, 6.8 $\mu$ m and 3.8 $\mu$ m images in the same display - b.
 Use the View -> Bring to Front menu option in the Layer Controls for each band to bring the display to the front. - 4.
 To loop through the different bands, in the Main Display use the View -> Displays -> Visibility Animation -> On option.